 They rang all their clients and said “Hey, we’re willing to start providing financial modelling services.
 It’s basically what-if analysis for your business and it is pretty cool stuff.”
 They shot them over examples of generic models and even those they impress most people because most people haven’t seen high quality models unless you have been working with a big four investment bank.

 This got them excited and inspired them.
 Then they got them in a room and said “Bring along a laptop.
 We’re going to walk through a monthly planning model and we’re going to roll it forward.
 Import new data.
 We’re going to run some scenarios and then we’re going to do evaluation.
 And we’re going to show you some dashboard you can include.
-And then how you can customize this model.”
+And then how you can customise this model.”

 And basically what happens then is the clients then go and come back a few weeks later and say “Listen.
 We’re looking at doing a capital raising.
 We’ve realised that our spreadsheet really isn’t even a proper model.
 What you guys showed us is incredible.
 We want one.”